grolig/pv281/slides/04-data-structures.md

 fn main() {
     // code from pred slide ...

-    // oops, this review has a lot of spelling mistakes, let's delete it. movie_reviews.remove("The Blues Brothers");
+    // Oops, this review has a lot of spelling mistakes, let's delete it. movie_reviews.remove("The Blues Brothers");

-    // look up the values associated with some keys. let to_find = ["Up!", "Office Space"];
+    // Look up the values associated with some keys. let to_find = ["Up!", "Office Space"];
     for movie in &to_find {
         match movie_reviews.get(movie) {